The Role and Responsibilities of a Polkadot Nominator Print

 For example, should your active validator get slashed for bad behavior, your stake will get slashed, too.
 Therefore it is important to carefully select your validators from the start.
 You are actively contributing to the security of the Polkadot Relay Chain with your choice.

-- To educate yourself on how to select the best validators, see here.
+- To educate yourself on how to select the best validators, check this article.

-- To understand what slashing is, see here.
+- To understand what slashing is, check this article.

 Another reason why you should stay actively involved is to secure the continuity of your staking rewards.

 On Polkadot, only the first 512 nominators of a validator earn rewards.

 Nominators are ranked by their stake, so the one with the highest stake will be in the first place.
 When you first decide to nominate, you should therefore choose a validator that either has less than 512 nominators or verify that you have a high enough stake to be in the first 512 nominators of this validator.

 However, you can not rely on receiving rewards from this validator forever.
 Other nominators with higher stakes might join after you and push you out of the first 512 ranks.
 If you do not regularly check this, you may stop earning rewards without noticing.

 So, to maximize your rewards, it is advised to keep track of your payouts as well as of the validators you picked regularly, to see if you have to make a new validator selection.

 - To learn how to check your incoming staking rewards, check this article.